 While visiting the Great Dismal Swamp outside of Chesapeake, book a kayak excursion on Lake Drummond for an unforgettable coastal experience.

-Hike along the scenic trails of Northwest River Park, winner of the “Best of Chesapeake”, and bring along your camping gear to stay overnight at one of the park’s 70 campsites.
+Hike along the scenic trails of Northwest River Park, winner of the “Best of Chesapeake,” and bring along your camping gear to stay overnight at one of the park’s 70 campsites.
 To learn about the unique flora and fauna of the region, visit the Chesapeake Arboretum, a 48-acre garden with hardwood forests and a fragrant garden containing a stunning antique rose garden.
 Outdoor adventure enthusiasts can see the coastal region from the air with a skydiving trip from Skydive Suffolk.

 Philpott Lake

-Photo Credit: Matt Ross
+Photo Credit: Beth Marshall

 Philpott Lake sits within the rugged foothills of the Blue Ridge Mountains in Southwest Virginia, about an hour south of Roanoke.
 This 3,000 acre lake has over 100 miles of shoreline that is mostly protected recreation areas and state park lands, creating pristine coasts teeming with Virginia wildlife.
 The lake offers tons of recreational activities, from swimming and fishing to hiking and camping.
 With a total of eight campgrounds, six beaches open for swimming, and nine boat launches along Philpott, the lake has everything you need for a secluded summer vacation.